S&P 500 7,440.75F -0.04% DOW NASDAQ 29,691.75F -0.08% VIX 18.25 -6.12% CRUDE 84.24 +0.00% NAT GAS 3.13 -0.03% GOLD 4,234.70 -0.05%

 How to Use This Data

-Seasonal projection data for Natural Gas reflects how the commodity has historically performed during this same calendar period across prior years.
-The 60-day consecutive win rate of 40.0% means Natural Gas closed higher than its starting price in 40.0% of those historical instances, while the midterm election year win rate drops further to 25.0%, indicating even less frequent positive outcomes in that subset.
+Seasonal projection data reflects how Natural Gas has historically performed during this same calendar window across prior years.
+The consecutive pattern shows a 50.0% win rate, meaning prices finished higher in exactly half of those historical instances, while the midterm election year pattern shows a notably lower 37.5% win rate across those specific cycles.

-Market participants typically use seasonal data as one layer of context alongside fundamental supply and demand analysis, technical chart patterns, and disciplined risk management frameworks.
-It can help inform expectations about historical tendencies during a given period without dictating any specific course of action.
+Market participants typically use seasonal data as one layer of context alongside fundamental supply and demand analysis, technical price levels, and portfolio risk parameters.
+Understanding historical tendencies during a specific period can help frame expectations and inform how other signals are interpreted, without substituting for comprehensive analysis.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.